The weekend edition of the Wall Street Journal for February 11-12 has an interesting article:

 I think Socrates and Confucius would approve of the question in the blog header: “What is a proper relationship between a free people and their government?”
 Socrates was all about asking questions (see Socratic method).
 A major theme in Confucianism is proper relationships: “Social harmony results in part from every individual knowing his or her place in the natural order, and playing his or her part well.” (source)

 Some of the major thinkers involved in the American Revolution were from Virginia (Jefferson and Madison), Philadelphia (Franklin), New York (Hamilton), and New England (Adams).
-New England played a major role—from the Boston Massacre of 1770 to the Boston Tea Party of 1773 to the “shot heard round the world” at Lexington and Concord and the Battle of Bunker Hill, both in 1775.
+New England played a major role—from the Boston Massacre in 1770 to the Boston Tea Party in 1773 to the “shot heard round the world” at Lexington and Concord and the Battle of Bunker Hill in 1775.

-Hmm, there was rebellious and revolutionary activity in Colonial times in New England… That is just about the time and place that switchel began to be a “thing.”
+Hmm, there was rebellious and revolutionary activity in Colonial times in New England… That is just about the time and place that switchel began to be a “thing” in Colonial times in New England.
 Coincidence??